 However, if you decided to bet on an outsider with odds of 11, then your bet would be greatly different …

 £10 / 11-1 = £10/10 + £1- you would bet just £10

-Conversely – if you bet on the odds in favourite, then this method would see you betting virtually your entire bankroll on that one bet.
-This is a great strategy for betting on the outsiders, but quite a risky one if you’re going for a favourite – as they don’ always come in!
+Conversely – if you bet on the odds in favour, then this method would see you betting virtually your entire bankroll on that one bet.
+This is a great strategy for betting on the outsiders, but quite risky if you’re going for a favourite – as they don’t always come in!

 The Kelly Criterion Strategy

 This strategy has been doing the rounds since the 1950s, so it’s getting something right.
 This strategy involves understanding the probability of success and the odds offered of success.
 It is rather complicated, as you must work out the value of the bet, which is essentially what this strategy relies on.
 Working out the value of a bet is simply multiplying the % chance of winning as a decimal value) by decimal odds minus 1, subtract minus by the probability of losing and divide by the odds minus 1.

 So, an example of this would be: you think that the chances of Chelsea beating Arsenal are 55%, and you are being offered decimal odds of 1.91, then you’d work out the value as follows: